MSc by Research Textiles and Apparel / Overview

 The MSc by Research degree comprises three taught 15-credit units, to be determined in collaboration with your supervisor based on your previous academic background and the proposed research project, and a substantial 135-credit research project.

 Current research in this area is concerned with developing advanced textile materials, technologies and products for a variety of applications, from biomedical devices, advanced composites for aerospace technologies, personal protective devices, sportswear and smart wearables to 3D body scanning and digital platforms for fashion e-business models.
 Find out more about this research area here .

-A research degree from the School and the University is held in the highest esteem and recognised worldwide.
+A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our textiles and apparel graduates have progressed to successful academic careers and industry positions in reputable organisations worldwide.

 For entry in the academic year beginning September 2019, the tuition fees are as follows:

 MSc by Research (full-time)

 International students (per annum): Standard £23,000, Low £24,000, High £26,000

 International students (per annum): Standard £11,500, Low £12,000, High £13,000